GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Future Perfect: being at skill tier 3 is enough to overcharge
 - In Sync: procs when deploying a shield
 - Measured: the second half is total weapon damage unlike the first half
-- Naked: procs when killing armored targets with a single shot
+- Naked: procs when killing armored targets with a single shot or when a shot chips into both armor and health
 - Optimist: boosts Headhunter stacks
 - Preservation: procs on skill kills
 - Pummel: procs when destroying enemy skills